Why Are My Pomegranate Seeds White?

 1. Cut one side of the pomegranate.
 Avoid touching the white seed inside, or you will get its juice spread everywhere.

-3. So you can try to get the seeds by putting each section inside water and splitting it.
+3. If the seeds are still hard to get to, you can try to get the seeds by putting each section inside water and splitting it.
 This allows the seeds to fall in the water, and the sweet juice does not spill everywhere, creating a mess.
-This also

 Easy Way to Remove Seeds From Your Pomegranate